-Oversight of adjunct faculty is provided by the division dean and the VPAA.
+Oversight of adjunct faculty is provided by the division dean and the vice president of Academic Affairs.
 The division dean is responsible for hiring, assigning and supervising all adjunct faculty.
 In addition, the division dean is responsible for monitoring and tracking the evaluation of all adjunct faculty (IIIA08-01).